The Flintstones (film): Development and writing

 When Levant was hired, all previous scripts were thrown out.
 In May 1992, Michael J. Wilson submitted a four-page story that became the basis for the film.
 This was turned into a script by Jim Jennewein and Tom S. Parker.
 A meeting of Levant, Bruce Cohen, Jason Hoffs and Kate Barker gave notes to Gary Ross, who produced another draft.
 Levant then recruited what he called an "all-star writing team" which consisted of his writer friends from television shows such as Family Ties, Night Court, and Happy Days.
-Levant described as "a sitcom on steroids, just trying to improve it".
+Levant described as "a sitcom on steroids, just trying to improve it."
 The writers, dubbed the Flintstone Eight, were Al Aidekman, Cindy Begel, Lloyd Garver, David Silverman, Stephen Sustarsic, Nancy Steen, Neil Thompson plus Levant.
 The group wrote a new draft but four more round table sessions ensued, each of which was attended by new talent, including Rob Dames, Lenny Ripps, Fred Fox Jr., Dava Savel, Lon Diamond, David Richardson, Roy Teicher, Richard Gurman, Michael J. Digaetano and Ruth Bennett.
 Lowell Ganz and Babaloo Mandel worked on it next with Levant, taking home a reported $100,000 for just two days work.
-Rick Moranis was also present at Levant's roundtables, and later described the film as "one of those scripts that had about 18 writers".
+Rick Moranis was also present at Levant's roundtables, and later described the film as "one of those scripts that had about 18 writers."
 Levant made eight more revisions before finally registering a shooting script on August 7, 1993.
 Of the 35 writers, the Flintstone Eight were submitted for arbitration by the Writers Guild of America plus Wilson for story credit; however, credit was given to the first script by De Souza and to Jennewein and Parker for their drafts.

-The effects for Dino, the Dictabird and other prehistoric creatures were provided by Jim Henson's Creature Shop while most of the film's CGI effects were provided by Industrial Light & Magic after Levant was impressed by their work on the dinosaurs in Jurassic Park (another Universal/Amblin production released the previous year).